piotrmaslanka/satella/README.md

 Satella contains, among other things:

-* things to help you manage your [application's configuration](satella/configuration)
+* things to help you manage your [application's configuration](satella/configuration) that allows you to both load a configuration and specify it's schema using only Python dictionaries
 * a fully equipped [metrics library](satella/instrumentation/metrics)
     * alongside a fully metricized [ThreadPoolExecutor](satella/instrumentation/metrics/structures/threadpool.py)
     * and an exporter to [Prometheus](satella/instrumentation/metrics/exporters/prometheus.py) or really any